 Talent investment.
 Athletes, musicians, and filmmakers are named, paid, and developed over years.
 The voice of the work is the talent's voice, not the brand's.

 Distribution across surfaces.
-Publisher partnerships, owned media, streaming deals, and earned coverage operate as one campaign.
+Publisher partnerships, owned media, and earned coverage operate as one campaign.
 Each surface amplifies the others.

 Archive value.
-Red Bull Media House's content archive compounds for decades.
-The brand has built citation infrastructure most competitors cannot replicate without comparable multi-decade investment.
+Red Bull Media House's content archive compounds.
+The brand has built infrastructure most competitors cannot replicate without comparable multi-year investment.

 What separates the Red Bull approach from typical brand native